Be honest with yourself.

 But before they could add some of the more practical features like data visualization, they were told that, due to the new Office 365 apps being installed, they would have to move everything they were doing to the Cloud.

 But they couldn’t.

-Three Reasons Why People Mistakenly Choose Data Warehouse DIY
+3 Reasons Why People Mistakenly Choose DIY Data Warehouse

 It’s a bit disconcerting that, while most companies easily move their transactional systems such as CRM, ERP, and Finance to the Cloud, when it comes to reporting, they still do their own “cooking.”

 I talked with numerous colleagues and clients who attempted to build their own data warehouse to better understand their motivations.
 I discovered there are three basic reasons people attempting to set up a data warehouse have for not considering using a cloud platform.
 They were: